Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

     After this removal, the woods terrain is a perfect match.
 All the relevant terrain, the elevation and the theme are matches.
-The program will display the light_forest_2.gif, with the road09.gif superimposed on top of it, as the image for this hex in the game.
+The program will display the light_forest_2.gif, with the road09.gif superimposed on top of it, as the image for this hex in the twGame.

 Author: Ben Mazur